loolzaaa/faster-rcnn-pytorch/README.md

 - Other libraries in [this gist (Conda environment)](https://gist.github.com/loolzaaa/fdbc406d281db9dc0a723536a41679d6)

 ### Compilation
-Compile all python extensions (NMS, ROI Pooling) for CPU and CUDA with next commands:
+Compile all python extensions (NMS, ROI layers) for CPU and CUDA with next commands:
 ```
 cd lib
 python setup.py develop